-When you have your data ready to use, add a Placid module to the scenario and select the Create Image action.
+When you have your data ready to use, add a Placid module to the scenario and select the Create Image or Create PDF action.

 The module will have to be connected to your Placid account via an API token first.
 You can grab it from the API Token tab in the left menu of your Make project in Placid.

 Once you connected your Placid project, Make will show you a list of all templates you created.
 Choose the one you want to use.

 Make will then display a form that lets you map your data to the different layers of your template.
 There will be one block for each dynamic layer of your template, titled with the layer name defined in the template editor.

 If you set up your data module correctly, you will be able to choose text and images from your dataset to fill into the layers.
 You can also e.g. use Hex-Codes to change the color of a shape or text.